vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 attempling a gontact wook nian flourished two contine before zemed dine's since gian did not belong to aug.
 Kast nur school, his knowledge of the great must

 Kashmir had professed a mixed faith and had heard enough of the idealistic philosophy and perhaps thought also over it.
 Their minds, therefore, were sufficiently trained to receive and to retain philosophical ideas.
 For about a century they had seen the Tantric Saiva rituals practised by the two great Saiva families which had migrated into Kashmir and had heard their philosophical ideas.
 Perhaps many families, not finding any fundamental difference between this and the religion that they and their predecessors had professed for centuries, had also accepted it.
 The decline of Buddhism had come.
 Kumārila Bhatta (about 750 A. D.) had shaken its roots.
 Such was the opportune time when Sankarācārya visited Kashmir some time in the second decade of the 9th century after giving his final blow to Buddhism in the rest of India (Sankara Digvijaya, ch.
 XVI, 54-80).
 Let us state here very clearly that our statement about Sankāracārya's visit to Kashmir has no other authority than that of the Sankara Digvijaya, quoted above.
 Let us, however, add that it does not appear to be altogether baseless : firstly, because it is supported by a local tradition which is still current in Kashmir and secondly, because the influence of Sankara's Tantric philosophy on the Trika is so great that the supposition of a personal touch of its founder-writers with Sankara seems to be necessary to explain it at such an early time.
-If we compare the philosophical ideas of Sankara, as contained in his Dakṣiṇā Mürti Stotra and explained by his pupil Sureśvarācārya in his commentary on the above stotra, we find that Sankara's conception of the ultimate reality is the same as that of the Pratyabhijñā.
+If we compare the philosophical ideas of Sankara, as contained in his Dakṣiṇā Mūrti Stotra and explained by his pupil Sureśvarācārya in his commentary on the above stotra, we find that Sankara's conception of the ultimate reality is the same as that of the Pratyabhijñā.
 In fact he uses all the important technical expressions in the same sense in which they are used in the Pratyabhijñā.
 Compare for

 instance :